vippsas/vipps-psp-api/vipps-psp-api.md

 A MasterCard transaction should be processed as an ecom-token in accordance with the acquirers instructions from Mastercard.
 Mastercard adds the Token Requestor ID (TRID) to the authorization message.
 It will always be available in DE48, SE33, SF6.

-Vipps is pursuing multiple avenues for delegated authentication with MasterCard.
+Vipps is working on providing delegated authentication with MasterCard.
 As the time of writing you should expect soft declines on all MasterCard transactions.
 Vipps initially returns ECI-06 for Mastercard, this should be handled as "no 3DS, no challenge requested" in accordance with your acquirer.